0xzer0x/prayer-times/README.md

 1. Copy files to their corresponding location on your system
 2. Modify the location latitude and longitude in `.local/bin/prayer-times` to match your location
+3. Set the print lang in `.local/bin/prayer-times` (Options: `en`, `ar`)
-3. Activate systemd user unit
+4. Activate systemd user unit
-4. Add statusbar module
+5. Add statusbar module
-5. Add notification daemon rule
+6. Add notification daemon rule
-6. Configure Yad dialog to show in floating mode
+7. Configure Yad dialog to show in floating mode

 ### Systemd Unit